Do I Need to Do Anything Special on My Taxes for My 401(k)?

 Whether you own a traditional or Roth 401(k), as long as you didn’t take out any distributions, you don’t have to do a thing on your federal or state return!

-Note about potential state tax forms: As more and more states are rolling out their state-sponsored retirement savings plans in 2017 and beyond, you may have to do some kind of paperwork with your state government in future years.
+Note about potential state tax forms: As more and more states are rolling out their state-sponsored retirement savings plans, you may have to do some kind of paperwork with your state government in future years.
 While you may opt-out from these state retirement plans due to personal choice or existing ownership of an employer-sponsored 401(k), you’ll very likely have to notify you State Treasury in some way.
 Keep up with the latest developments in your state.

 Case 2: You separated from an employer

 You may have separated from your employer because you were laid off, let go, or quit.
 Depending on the rules and features of the employer-sponsored retirement plan from your previous employer, you may have left your contributions untouched, cashed out your account, or completed a direct or indirect rollover.
 Depending on the option you selected, you may be paying penalties or taxes on the 401(k) withdrawal, and your 401(k) is taxable income.
 Here are the reporting repercussions for each one of these scenarios:

 Case 2a: You left contributions in the plan from the previous employer.

 If this is the case, you have nothing to report to the IRS, just like in the first case that we reviewed above.
 You’ll pay your 401(k) taxes at retirement, not before.